nishananzr/customer-ticket-classification-ml-pipeline/README.md

     - **Tokenization:** Splitting text into individual words.
     - **Stopword Removal:** Eliminating common English words (e.g., "the", "a", "is") that provide little predictive value.
     - **Lemmatization:** Reducing words to their root form (e.g., "running" -> "run") to consolidate the vocabulary using NLTK's `WordNetLemmatizer`.
+    - **Other preprocessing steps tried:** Also tried to detect type errors in the query text , but the text may contain the product/brand name and since machine will learn like these unique names as type errors, this cleaning step was eliminated.

 ### 2. Feature Engineering
 The core of this project was converting the cleaned text into meaningful numerical features.